-Use Optimizely B2B Commerce's Location Finder to provide customers with the physical locations of your dealers, branches, or any locations you choose to display.
-Upload locations via the Admin Console, then display them as pin points on a map (provided by Google Maps), allowing customers to search for a nearby location.
-Optionally, add store hours and links to a location-specific website.
+Use Optimizely B2B Commerce's Location Finder to provide customers with your dealers, branches, or any other locations you choose to display.
+You can upload locations in the Admin Console, then display them as pin points on a map (provided by Google Maps), allowing customers to search for a nearby location.
+You can also add store hours and links to a location-specific website.

 Access Location Finder

-For websites using the Responsive theme, a link for the Location Finder appears in the header.
-For websites using CMS functionality, a link to the Location Finder you may need to create one manually.
-Within the CMS, select the Content Tree, then expand the Home menu.
-Select Dealer LocatorLocation Finder to access Location Finder.
+Websites using the Responsive theme have a link for the Location Finder in the header.
+Websites using the CMS functionality need to have a link to the Location Finder created manually by going to Content Tree > expanding the Home menu > Dealer LocatorLocation Finder.

 The browser may ask for your location when you access the Location Finder page.
 This provides starting coordinates for local dealers, branches, or other locations.
 If you choose not to disclose your location, the page displays all locations.